Login with your facebook account

 A collaboration between a charity organization, ZJC Charity Service Centre and a strong team of 19 members comprising of students from NUS and NTU with various disciplines embark on an experiential learning journey to touch the lives of children in one of the poorest regions in China.
 ZJC Charity Service Centre, the first Muslim NGO in Zhang Jia Chuan Muslim Autonomous County, Gansu, manages education and social welfare projects.

-This expedition encourages NUSMS, NTUMS and various inter-religious groups to foster deeper relationship among them.
-This serves as an excellent learning platform to promote inter-religious understanding and mutual respect.
-Kindness, respect, love are just few of the universal attributes that goes beyond race and religion, that speak beyond borders.
+This expedition encourages NUSMS, NTUMS to foster deeper relationship among them.
+This serves as an excellent learning platform to promote understanding and mutual respect.
+Kindness, respect, love are just few of the universal attributes that goes beyond race and nationality, that speak beyond borders.

 Their goals is to share practices of good personal hygiene habits with the people, impact basic english language knowledge, to make the classroom a better learning place as well as assisting locals in the re-designing of their garden which includes landscaping and concreting.